 The per-quintal value addition in jackfruit chips processing was analyzed and is presented in Table 5.
 The findings demonstrate the substantial enhancement in value achieved through processing.

-The per-quintal sale value of the final product (jackfruit chips) at the overall level was Rs.
-44,596.
-The cost of raw jackfruits required for producing one quintal of the final product at the overall level was Rs.
-25,685.
-The gross value added through processing was calculated as Rs.
-37,935, which is 590.96% of the cost of raw material at the overall level.
-The net added value, accounting for all costs, was Rs.
-18,911, resulting in a net value addition of 292.27%.
+The per-quintal sale value of the final product (jackfruit chips) at the overall level was INR 44,596.
+The cost of raw jackfruits required for producing one quintal of the final product at the overall level was INR 25,685.
+The gross value added through processing was calculated as INR 37,935, which is 590.96% of the cost of raw material at the overall level.
+The net added value, accounting for all costs, was INR18,911, resulting in a net value addition of 292.27%.
 [3,8]

 Table 5 Per quintal value addition in jackfruit chips processing.

-Values in Rs.
+Values in INR